ole/swiftui-layout-inspector/README.md

 At its core, SwiftUI’s layout algorithm is wonderfully simple:

-1. Each parent view proposes a size to its child view(s).
-Width and height are both optional values; either one (or both) can be `nil`.
+1. The parent view proposes a size to its child view(s).
+Width and height are both optional; either one (or both) can be `nil`.

 2. The child view determines its own size, taking the proposed size into account, as well as the sizes of its own children (it’s a recursive process).

-3. The child reports its size back to its parent.
-The parent cannot change the
-    size: in SwiftUI, each view determines its own size.
+3. The child reports its size back to the parent.
+The parent can’t change the child’s size (in SwiftUI, each view determines its own size).

 4. The parent view positions its children.

 Complex layouts in SwiftUI can be achieved by composing built-in views and view modifiers.
-The tricky part about understanding the layout system is learning the layout behavior of the built-in views, many of which are poorly documented (as of November 2022).
-This package aims to help you learn.
+The tricky part about understanding the layout system is learning the layout behaviors of the built-in views, many of which are poorly documented (as of November 2022).
+The goal of this package is to help you learn.

 ## Components